melektron/el_std_cpp/include/el/msglink/msglink_protocol.md

 Working messages are just the "normal" messages sent back and forth while the connection is open.

-Every message has 2 base properties:
+Most messages have 2 base properties:

 ```json
 {